 Memories of ’42 – stories of the Almonte train wreck – virtual exhibit

 The North Lanark Regional Museum, in Appleton (Mississippi Mills) in partnership with the Virtual Museum of Canada is pleased to offer this virtual exhibit.
 Access Memories of ’42 here.
 This exhibit includes audio files, visual images and stories/quotes.
 This event was one of the worst accidents in Canadian Railway history.

-Mississippi Mills municipal website – explore the history page
+Mississippi Mills municipal website – explore the history & heritage pages

 The Mills of Appleton – virtual exhibit